Peruonto: Italy

 The "Istituto centrale per i beni sonori ed audiovisivi" ("Central Institute of Sound and Audiovisual Heritage") promoted research and registration throughout the Italian territory between the years 1968–1969 and 1972.
 In 1975 the Institute published a catalog edited by Alberto Maria Cirese and Liliana Serafini reported 16 variants of type 675 across Italian sources, under the name Il Ragazzo Indolente.

 In a variant collected by Sicilian writer Giuseppe Pitre, Lu Loccu di li Pàssuli e Ficu ("The Fig-and-Raisin Fool"), the foolish character's favorite fruits are figs and raisins.
 He gains his wish-fulfilling ability after an encounter with some nymphs in the woods.

 French author Edouard Laboulaye published a "Neapolitan fairy tale" titled Zerbin le farouche, variously translated as "Zerbino the Bumpkin", "Zerbino the Savage" and "Zerbin the Wood-cutter".
 In this variant, Zerbino is a lazy woodcutter from Salerno who earns his living by gathering firewood and selling, and spends the rest of his time sleeping.
 One day, in the woods, he creates shade for a mysterious woman that was resting and kills a snake.
 The woman, in return, reveals herself to be a fairy and tries to repay his kindness, but he refuses by saying he has what he wants.
 So the fairy grants him the power to make his wishes come true, and disappears into the lake.
 Zerbino awakes, cuts some wood and gathers them into a bundle.
 Unawares of his newfound magic, he wishes the bundle to carry him home.
-On their way, the taciturn princess of Salerno, Leila, sees the bizarre sight and explodes into laughter.
+On their way, the taciturn princess of Salerno, Aléli, sees the bizarre sight and explodes into laughter.
 Zerbino sees her and wishes her to fall in love with someone, and she becomes enamoured by Zerbino.
 Later, the king summons his minister Mistigris to find the man his daughter has fallen in love with.
-After Zerbino is brought to court, he and Leila are married and put on a boat along with Mistigris, to an unknown destiny.
-While adrift at sea, the fool Zerbino asks Mistigris to be fed figs and raisins.
+After Zerbino is brought to court, he and Aléli are married and put on a boat along with Mistigris, to an unknown destiny.
+While adrift at sea, Zerbino wishes he had some figs and raisins.
+Realizing the man's power, Mistigris then manipulates him into wishing for a magical palace where everything runs without servants.
+However, when he tries to claim credit for the deed (a claim immediately spoken against by the very walls of the palace), Zerbino decides he is better off without the former minister, and wishes for Mistigris to go to the moon.
+Later, seeing that Aléli is unhappy at her love being unrequited, Zerbino wishes to love her in return.

 Another Italian variant was collected from a 62-year-old farmer, Mariucca Rossi, in 1968.
 In this variant, titled Bertoldino, poor and foolish Bertoldino helps a fairy, is rewarded with the wish-granting ability, and the royal test with the princess's boy involves golden straw, instead of an apple or a ball.